 The Augustine Project ® improves the academic achievement of children and teens from low-income families who struggle with literacy skills.
 The project trains tutors who provide free, one-on-one instruction in reading, writing, and spelling.
-This program serves 30-50 student per year and has a 100% success rate.
+This program serves approximately 50 students per year and has a 100% success rate.

 “It almost brought us to tears to watch one student sitting on the edge of his seat, fully engrossed in the task at hand.
 It was like you could see the light bulbs going off in his head.
 You could almost read his thoughts, ‘I’m reading!
 I’m reading!
 I can do this!’” – Julie Thomas, former Augustine Project volunteer tutor